metamn/its-csongor/README.md

 - finally we've left in total with 10 mockups: 3 mobile and 3 tablet portraits, 2 laptops, a tablet side as featured image and a desktop left as the last image

+#### The Anvelocom

+- we had originally 4 mobile, 2-2-2 tablet, laptop and desktop screenshots

+- we've selected 7 of them, but there is room for improvement here since all mockups are looking very good

 ### Screenshot taking

 - Google Chrome with Nimbus Screenshot